syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 FV(rate, nper, pmt, pv, type)

 #### Where:

-* rate is the interest rate per period.
+* **rate** is the interest rate per period.
-* nper is the total number of payment periods in an annuity.
+* **nper** is the total number of payment periods in an annuity.
-* pmt is the payment made each period; it cannot change over the life of the annuity.
+* **pmt** is the payment made each period; it cannot change over the life of the annuity.
 Typically, pmt contains principal and interest, but no other fees or taxes.
 If pmt is omitted, you must include the pv argument.
-* pv is the present value or lump-sum amount that a series of future payments is worth right now.
+* **pv** is the present value or lump-sum amount that a series of future payments is worth right now.
 If pv is omitted, it is assumed to be 0 (zero), and you must include the pmt argument.
-* type is the number 0 or 1 and indicates when payments are due.
+* **type** is the number 0 or 1 and indicates when payments are due.
 If type is omitted it is assumed to be 0.
-If type equals:
-0 - Payments are due at the end of the period.
+If type equals: 0 - Payments are due at the end of the period.
 1 - Payments are due at the beginning of the period.
-NOTE
-For a more complete description of the arguments in FV, see PV.
+NOTE For a more complete description of the arguments in FV, see PV.

 ### FVSCHEDULE
 After applying a series of compound interest rates, Fvschedule method returns future value of the initial principle.

 #### Syntax
 FVSchedule(arg1,arg2)

 #### Where:

-* Arg1 is the present value.
+* **Arg1** is the present value.
-* Arg2 is an array of interest rates to apply.
+* **Arg2** is an array of interest rates to apply.

 #### Remarks
-&#35;VALUE! – occurs any other than numbers or blank cells.
+`#VALUE!` – occurs any other than numbers or blank cells.

 ### GAMMA.DIST
 The `GAMMA.DIST` function returns either the cumulative distribution or the probability density function for the Gamma Distribution.

 #### Syntax
 GAMMA.DIST(x,y,z,cumulative)

 #### Where:

-* x is the value that eveluates the function.
+* **x** is the value that eveluates the function.
-* y is a distribution parameter.
+* **y** is a distribution parameter.
-* z is a distribution parameter.
+* **z** is a distribution parameter.
-* cumulative is a logical value that indicates which form of the exponential function to provide.
+* **cumulative** is a logical value that indicates which form of the exponential function to provide.

 #### Remarks

-&#35;NUM! - occurs if x is less than zero, if z  is equal to or less than zero and occurs if alpha is equal to or less than zero.
+`#NUM!`- occurs if x is less than zero, if z is equal to or less than zero and occurs if alpha is equal to or less than zero.<br/>

-&#35;VALUE! - occurs if x or y or z is non-numeric.
+`#VALUE!` - occurs if x or y or z is non-numeric.

 ### GAMMA.INV
 The `GAMMA.INV` function returns the inverse of the Gamma Distribution.

 #### Syntax

-GAMMA.INV(x,y,z,cumulative) where
+GAMMA.INV(x,y,z,cumulative)

+#### Where:
-* x is the value that evaluates the function.
+* **x** is the value that evaluates the function.
-* y is a distribution parameter.
+* **y** is a distribution parameter.
-* z is a distribution parameter.
+* **z** is a distribution parameter.
-* cumulative is a logical value that indicates which form of the exponential function to provide.
+* **cumulative** is a logical value that indicates which form of the exponential function to provide.

 #### Remarks

-&#35;NUM! - occurs if x is less than zero, if z  is equal to or less than zero and occurs if alpha is equal to or less than zero.
+`#NUM!`- occurs if x is less than zero, if z is equal to or less than zero and occurs if alpha is equal to or less than zero.<br/>

-&#35;VALUE! - occurs if x or y or z is non-numeric
+`#VALUE!` - occurs if x or y or z is non-numeric

 ### GAMMADIST
 Returns the gamma distribution.